flavoi/diventi/README.md

 This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details

 ## Versioning
-Versioning and uses the [Semantic versioning](http://semver.org) guidelines.
+The development is tracked with [Semantic versioning](http://semver.org) guidelines.